MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 Connections are independent from license checks.
 You can have multiple user connections in a flow, but the flow always checks licenses of primary owner/run-only user.
 The co-owner's license isn't considered.

-### The owner of a flow left the company, and the flow doesn't have co-owners.
+### The owner of a flow left the company.
 How can we ensure it works without interruptions?

 If the flow is a solution flow, you can [change the owner](/power-automate/change-cloud-flow-owner) in Power Automate portal, or use [Power Automate Web API](/power-automate/web-api#update-a-cloud-flow) to ensure the flow works without interruptions.
-If the flow is a non-solution flow, you cannot change the owner, but any co-owners of the flow can export and import by a different owner.
+If the flow is a non-solution flow, you cannot change the owner, assign a per flow license to the flow to ensure it continues to run.
+Alternatively any co-owners of the flow can export and import the flow.
+When imported, the flow will be a new flow and the co-owner will now become the owner of the flow.
+And the flow will use the license of the new owner.

 ### The owner of the flow no longer has a premium license, but the flow is a premium flow.
 What happens?